Frequently Asked Questions

 I’ve made revisions to my text.
 Will the editor look at them again?

-No. There is no iterative editing of student work.
-Editing of additions and changes to manuscripts after the initial edit are the responsibility of the student.
+No. There is no iterative editing of the work.
+Editing of additions and changes to manuscripts after the initial edit are your responsibility.

 Who else will see the edits to my work?

 Edited work will be sent to your academic advisor for their records.